rodzanto/amazon-sagemaker-object-detection-railways/README.md

 - Follow the workflow for creating a machine learning model through:
     - Prepare the necessary dataset for the model training.
     - Apply transfer learning with pre-trained Object Detection and Object Tracking models.
-    - Configure SageMaker Hyperparameter Optimization jobs.
+    - Configure Amazon SageMaker Hyperparameter Optimization jobs.
-    - Generate real-time predictions for any railway image using SageMaker Endpoints or batch predictions with SageMaker Transform Jobs.
+    - Generate real-time predictions for any railway image using Amazon SageMaker Endpoints or batch predictions with Amazon SageMaker Transform Jobs.
 - Use Object Detection models from Detectron2 and GluonCV models zoo on the traffic lights detection use case.
 - Use Object Tracking models from GluonCV.
 - Build Detectron2 Docker images and push them to [Amazon ECR](https://aws.amazon.com/ecr/) to run training and inference jobs on Amazon SageMaker.